5axes/CustomSupportEraserPlus/README.md

 # Custom Supports Eraser Plus Plugin for Cura

-Cura plugin which enables you to add custom different support types.
+Cura plugin which enables you to add custom different support blocker types.
 It was originaly based on the ***Support Eraser plugin*** code of *Ultimaker BV*.
-But instead of creating only a fixed sized cube **"anti_overhang_mesh"**, this plugin offer you the possibility to define a custom sized shape **"support_mesh"** element.
+But instead of creating only a fixed sized cube **"anti_overhang_mesh"**, this plugin offer you the possibility to define a custom sized shape element.

 Source code on Github : [https://github.com/Ultimaker/Cura/tree/master/plugins/SupportEraser](https://github.com/Ultimaker/Cura/tree/master/plugins/SupportEraser)

 This plugin offer now much more possibilities :
 ----

-- Possibility to define cylindrical / squarred / Freeform Support
+- Possibility to define squarred  / cylindrical / Custom Support
 - Possibility to define the support size
 - Visualisation of the support eraser on the total height